Oadele/docs/security-awareness/README.md

 ## 📄 License

-Unless otherwise noted, content is provided for internal and commercial use.
+Unless otherwise stated, content is provided for internal and commercial use.
 Attribution is appreciated but not required.